abcucberkeley/PetaKit5D/mcc/linux/readme.txt

 1. Prerequisites for Deployment

-Verify that MATLAB Runtime(R2022b) is installed.
+Verify that version 9.12 (R2022a) of the MATLAB Runtime is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter